 A Halton sequence provides a set of well-distributed sample points for all of the photon paths over all of the iterations. haltonIndex records the index of the Halton sequence (corresponding to in Equation (7.7)) for the current photon; it can also be seen as a global index of photons traced.
 In other words, it starts at 0 for the first photon and passes through all subsequent integer values for following photons.
-It’s important to use a 64-bit integer for this value, since a 32-bit int would overflow after roughly 2 billion photons; many more photons may be needed for high-quality images.
+It’s important to use a 64-bit integer for this value, since an unsigned 32-bit integer would overflow after roughly 4 billion photons; many more photons may be needed for high-quality images.

 The dimension of the sample, corresponding to the th prime number in Equation (7.7), is maintained in haltonDim.